searchivarius/long_doc_rank_model_analysis/README.md

+# IMPORTANT NOTE !!!

+The current repository only represents only initial experiments carried out in 2022.
+It is being superseeded  by [the following repo](https://github.com/searchivarius/long_doc_rank_model_analysis_v2).

 # REPRODUCIBILITY GUIDELINES

 This repository accompanies a paper to facilitate its reproducibility:

-[Understanding Performance of Long-Document Ranking Models through Comprehensive Evaluation and Leaderboarding, 2022](https://arxiv.org/abs/2207.01262).
+[Understanding Performance of Long-Document Ranking Models through Comprehensive Evaluation and Leaderboarding, 2022](https://arxiv.org/abs/2207.01262v1).
 Leonid Boytsov, Tianyi Lin, Fangwei Gao, Yutian Zhao, Jeffrey Huang, Eric Nyberg.

 All the models except neural Model 1 (which we were not able to release due to patenting/licensing issues) are implemented in our [FlexNeuART framework](https://github.com/oaqa/FlexNeuART/tree/pypi2021).